ogfunkycold/cka-exam-prep/README.md

 - [ ] Do **all** the tasks on [https://kubernetes.io/docs/tasks/](https://kubernetes.io/docs/tasks/) - This section of the Kubernetes documentation contains pages that show how to do individual tasks.
 A task page shows how to do a single thing, typically by giving a short sequence of steps.

 - [ ] Do **kelseyhightower/kubernetes-the-hard-way** - [https://github.com/kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
+Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

+- [ ] Do **Kubernetes The Hard Way On VirtualBox** - [https://github.com/mmumshad/kubernetes-the-hard-way](https://github.com/mmumshad/kubernetes-the-hard-way) - This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+While the original one uses GCP as the platform to deploy kubernetes, we use VirtualBox and Vagrant to deploy a cluster on a local machine.
+If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 ### Courses